hangrybear666/fiscalismia-frontend/README.md

 ## Usage

-Once the server is up and running, it will be ready at http://localhost:5173/
+Once the frontend and backend are up and running, the website will be ready at http://localhost:5173/

 ## License